 What’s the most important thing to you, when working with a client?

 JN: I’m there to help them along and give them what they need.
 To take those initial requirements and ideas, and put them in a cohesive concept which I can communicate to them through the various stages in the design process.
 From concepts, to presentations, drawings, samples.
 Communication at every stage is critical, keep them involved all the way through.
 People get worried when they don’t know what’s going on.
 Manage people’s expectations – it’s okay if there’s a problem, they happen!
 Things that can’t be helped or foreseen.
-But as long as that’s communicated very quickly and efficently, it stops a little problem from becoming a big problem.
+But as long as that’s communicated very quickly and efficiently, it stops a little problem from becoming a big problem.

 How did you hear about the NDA?

 JN: I heard about the National Design Academy through a couple people that had done a course with you and highly recommended it.
 I did some research online and the feedback spoke for itself.
 The reviews were fantastic and it seemed like a very professional setup.
 It was a relatively straightforward and easy decision to study with the NDA.
 One of the things that made the whole process so much easier was the VLS platform.
-It was a great method of communication between student and tutor but also in terms of recieving work and submitting feedback.
+It was a great method of communication between student and tutor but also in terms of receiving work and submitting feedback.
 It made the whole duration of the course very smooth and hassle free.
 For me personally, one of the great things about the NDA course is it formalised certain areas of my knowledge and filled in some of the gaps in terms of the processes and technical elements of the interior design process and also a business.

 What’s next for you?